ethangela/stock_llm_predict/README.md

    - The LLM is applied directly to predict unseen SPX data without prior training on such stock prices.
    - We input the sequence of historical `Close` prices and output the forecasted `Close` price.

-2. **LLM + LSTM: We use LLM-generated sequence for feature engineering and build a model for forecasting**
+2. **LLM + LSTM: Feature Engineering with LLM and Forecasting with LSTM**
-   - First, generate forecast sequences for `Open`, `High`, and `Low` (`OHL`) prices using the LLM.
+   - First, generate and select the top 100 features from historical `OHLC` prices.
-   - Then, build and select the top 100 features from historical `OHL` prices, and similarly build the corresponding top 100 features for forecasted `OHL` prices.
+   - Then, train an LSTM model on historical data using these features to predict the directional movement of the `Close` price.
-   - Finally, these features are used to train an LSTM model for predicting the directional movement of the `Close` price.
+   - Finally: utilize the LLM to forecast the top 100 features for the upcoming days and apply the trained LSTM model to predict the directional movement of the `Close` price for those days.

 ## 1. Zero-shot LLM

 ### 1) The right model

-After reviewing various SOTA LLMs, we found the latest Chronos, a pretrained time series forecasting model, generates the most remarkable zero-shot performance [Performance](https://github.com/amazon-science/chronos-forecasting).
+After reviewing various SOTA LLMs, we found the latest [Chronos](https://github.com/amazon-science/chronos-forecasting), a pretrained time series forecasting model, generates the most remarkable zero-shot performance.
 We therefore use Chronos as the backbone for all tasks below, where for each prediction we generate 100 samples and use the median as the output.

 ### 2) The right rolling look-back window